cni-iisc/cni-website/_newsletters/2023/Aug.md

 # Upcoming events

-events_headline: We have two seminars this month.
+events_headline: We have ten seminars this month.
 The Centre for Networked Intelligence (CNI) is organizing the third annual CNI summer school during July 10-14, 2023.

 events:
     - name: Probably Anytime-Safe Stochastic Combinatorial Semi-Bandits